-Artificial regulation of the above mentioned influenced variables of plant growth has become important to boost plant yields.
+Artificial regulation of the above-mentioned influenced variables of plant growth has become important to boost plant yields.
 The agricultural industry has started to change in favor of intelligent and autonomous characteristics.
 Information technology is generally used in drip irrigation, greenhouses, animal husbandry, disease prevention, and pest management to achieve smart agriculture [3].
-America led the way in pushing the development of smart agriculture.
-The implementation focuses largely on three areas: highly automated production, cutting-edge agricultural biotechnology, and "precision agriculture"-based information technology [4].
-Like this, several nations, like Germany and Denmark, committed to researching innovative are agricultural technology.
+America led the way in pushing the agriculture. development of smart implementation focuses largely on three areas: highly automated production, cutting-edge biotechnology, "precision agricultural and agriculture"-based information technology [4].
+Like this, several nations, like Germany and Denmark, committed researching to agricultural technology.